-Each director of the Company receives an annual fee of \$8,000, and each director who is not an officer of the Company receives a fee of \$1,000 for each meeting of the Board of Directors or committee thereof that he attends.
-Each director who serves as a committee chair receives an additional fee of \$2,000.
+Each director of the Company receives an annual fee of \$8,000, and each director who is not an officer of the Company receives an additional fee of \$1,000 for each meeting of the Board of Directors or committee thereof that he or she attends.
+Each director who serves as a committee chair receives an additional annual fee of \$2,000.